 Aircraft and equipment meters can record flying hours, flight cycles, miles traveled, or engine starts.
 You can assign meters and meter groups to parts, aircraft, and equipment.

 Aircraft and equipment meters

-Aircraft and equipment meters can record flying hours, flight cycles, miles traveled, or engine starts.
-You can assign meters and meter groups to parts, aircraft, and equipment.
+Aircraft and equipment meters can record flight hours, flight cycles, miles traveled, or engine starts.
+You must define meters in the Meters application before you can associate the meters with parts, aircraft, or equipment.